-'Hertfordshire County Council's policy is for children to be educated within their correct chronological year group, with the curriculum differentiated as necessary to meet the needs of individual children.
+Children are normally educated within their correct chronological year group, with the curriculum differentiated as necessary to meet the needs of individual children.
 This is in line with DfE guidance which states that "in general, children should be educated in their normal age group."

-If parents/carers believe their child(ren) should be educated in a different year group they should, at the time of application, submit supporting evidence from relevant professionals working with the child and family stating why the child must be placed outside their normal age-appropriate cohort.
+If parents/carers believe their child(ren) should be educated in a different year group they should, at the time of application, make a request to the Governing Body for their child to be admitted out of year group.
+These requests should be in the form of a letter addressed to the Headteacher via the school office and enclose any supporting evidence which the parents wish the Governing Body to consider in support of their application.
 DfE guidance makes clear that "it is reasonable for admission authorities to expect parents to provide them with information in support of their request - since without it they are unlikely to be able to make a decision on the basis of the circumstances of the case".

 The school's governing body, as the relevant admission authority, will decide whether the application will be accepted on the basis of the information submitted.
+The governors'

-The governors' decision will be based upon the best interests of the child and the circumstances of each case including the view of parents, the head teacher(s), the child's social, academic and emotional development and whether the child has been previously educated out of year group.
-There is no guarantee that an application will be accepted on this basis.
+decision will be based upon the best interests of the child and the circumstances of each case including the view of parents, the view of the head teacher(s), the child's social, academic and emotional development; where relevant, the child's medical history and the view of medical professional; whether the child has been previously educated out of year group; and whether the child may naturally have fallen into a lower age group if not for being born prematurely.
+There is no guarantee that an application will be accepted on this basis but reasons will be given for the Governing Body's decision.
 If the application is not accepted this does not constitute a refusal of a place and there is no right to an independent statutory appeal.
 Similarly, there is no right of appeal for a place in a specific year group at a school.
 The internal management and organisation of a school, including the placement of pupils in classes, is a matter for the Head teacher and senior leadership of the school.